Why do some people respond to cancer therapy while others do not?

 Respond or not respond, that is indeed the therapeutic question.

 Why do some people respond to a cancer therapy and some do not?
-While cancer is a genetic disease, response to a therapy or its lack is not as systematic or clear-cut as simply matching a mutation to treatment.
+While cancer is a genetic disease, response to therapy is not as systematic or clear-cut as simply matching a mutation to treatment.
 Other factors are clearly involved.
 Recent work in both mice and humans suggests that one answer may involve the gut.

 What might the difference be that enables a positive response to treatment?
-One possibility is that patients' gut microbiomes (the community of microorganisms living in the gut) might differ and in a way that is important to their response to therapy.
-Indeed, cancer patients do have differences in their microbiomes that correlate with responses to immunotherapy as recently described in Science.
+One possibility is that patients' gut microbiomes (the community of microorganisms living in the gut) might differ and in a way that affects their response to therapy.
+Indeed, cancer patients do have differences in their microbiomes that correlate with responses to immunotherapy as recently described in two papers in Science.
 A third paper also looks at microbiome differences in cancer patients, but the authors performed global metabolomics to explain mechanistically what might be different between those who respond and those who do not respond to treatment.
 The work in these papers suggests the gut microbiome as a possible route to enhancing cancer immunotherapy.

 Matters of the gut